peopleSocial/.github/profile/README.md

 All compilable to just one app or any other apps and with support for the hardware - YubiKey, stateless nonprogrammable discrete logic gate firewall, optical data diode, powerful radio transmitters, direct conversion receivers.

 Performance (ie. Integrity and Availability) and interoperability are critical for usability.
-Thus, data will be transmitted plainly for one-to-many synchronization, and all authentication will use plaintext headers and forward error correction not necessitating any search for decryptable symbols.
+Thus, it is strongly encouraged to transmit data plainly for one-to-many synchronization of simple messages, and all authentication will use plaintext headers and forward error correction not necessitating any search for decryptable symbols.

 # License
 AGPLv3 for all code not owned by other authors.
 Independent development will be done if necessary to minimize non-AGPLv3 code.
 NO relicensing, never, not ever.